tencentyun/qcloud-documents/product/计算与网络/黑石物理服务器/网络/弹性公网IP_en.md

 Elastic IP (EIP) address is a static IP address designed for dynamic cloud computing.
 Unlike traditional static IP, EIP can be bound to any CPM - CPM A or CPM B. In case of a failure of a CPM or availability zone, you can remap the IP to a healthy CPM so that you can deal with the CPM problem while offering service.

-*A BM EIP can only be bound to CPM or NAT gateway of a CPM VPC, and <font color='red'>cannot</font> be used together with CVM Elastic Public IPs*
+Note: A BM EIP can ONLY be bound to CPM or NAT gateway of a CPM VPC, and CANNOT be used together with CVM Elastic Public IPs

 ## Range of Application